-This February, an interdisciplinary student team from pharmacy, medicine, nursing, and other health professions from LECOM will kick off a series of community outreach activities in Erie, Pennsylvania and Bradenton, Florida to raise awareness about the health consequences of not taking medication as directed.
-They will join with health professions students across the country in the 2013 Medication Adherence Team Challenge, conducting activities throughout the month, as part of a national effort to educate consumers on the importance of medication adherence, or taking medication as directed.
+This February, an interdisciplinary health care team led by LECOM pharmacy students will kick off a series of community outreach events in Erie, Pennsylvania and Bradenton, Florida.
+These teams will be comprised of pharmacists, pharmacy students, physicians, medical students, nurses and elected public officials.
+The events are aimed to raise awareness about the health consequences of not taking medications as directed.
 More than one-third of medicine-related hospitalizations and almost 125,000 deaths in the United States each year are due to people not taking their medicine as directed.

 The students are supported by the Script Your Future campaign, a national coalition of more than 130 public and private stakeholder organizations, led by the National Consumers League (NCL).
 The campaign provides tools to help patients and health care professionals better communicate about ways to improve medication adherence.
 The American Association of Colleges of Pharmacy (AACP), the National Association of Chain Drug Stores (NACDS) Foundation, the American Medical Association (AMA), and the National Community Pharmacists Association (NCPA), sponsors of the Challenge and campaign partners, are leading efforts to engage the next generation of health professionals in the campaign.

 “There are many reasons why people don’t take their medicine as directed, but the consequences for patients are the same,” said Hershey Bell, MD, Vice President of Academic Affairs and Dean of the LECOM School of Pharmacy.
 “Non-adherence puts patients, especially those with chronic conditions, such as diabetes or asthma, at risk for serious complications."

 Do you have trouble taking your medications as directed?
 Try some of these tips:

 • Develop a schedule or system that fits your normal routine